maiconspa/JSHunt/README.md

     $ npm install       // (this may take a while)

     // After that, run:
-    $ npm start       // (this will start the application on localhost:3000)
+    $ npm start       // (the application will start on localhost:3000)

 } else {